Oeyvind/vibrotactile/_posts/2021-04-30-performance.markdown

 layout: post
 ---

-After some months of experimentation with the feedback plate instruments, we assembled a performance for the Only Connect festival in Trondheim.
+After  months of experimentation with the feedback plate instruments, we we wery happy and proud to assemble a performance for the Only Connect festival in Trondheim.
 Here we utilized the finger mounted piezo technique to make a varied collection of instruments, also using part of the architecture of the gallery building at Gråmølna (Trondheim art museum).
 We played windows, staircases, polycarbonate plates, and bioplastic plates.
 Alex assembled a fantastic team of collaborators from KIT (The fine arts academy of NTNU) and her professional contacts.
 We also invited NTNU music technology students and music performance professionals.

 Performers:
 Øyvind Brandtsegg, Amalia Wiatr Lewis, Jordan Sand, Alex Murray-Leslie, Melissa E. Logan, Mona Krogstad, Mette Rasmussen and Joel Hynsjö.